Best Practices

 print(resp.text)

-Here is another one with using the eth_geLogs.
+Here is another one with using the eth_getLogs.
 As the method consumes decent sever resource.
-The block range limit of this method is 1024.
-This is to protect the node sever to be not overwhelmed.
-If a users job is to query a certain block range more than 1024, it can be segmented to multiple request with 1000 blocks.
+The block range limit of this method is set to 1024 to protect the node sever from overwhelming.
+If you need query a block range more than 1024, you can segment it to multiple requests with 1000 blocks each.

 import json